danielburrell/danielburrell-gitartifact/README.markdown

 # gitartifact #

 This is the gitartifact module.
-It allows you to download release-artifacts from public or private GitHub repositories.
+It allows you to download release-artifacts from private GitHub repositories (public repositories coming soon).

 Simply provide the account, repository name, release tag and some substring of the filename you want downloaded.